Daniel Abuhoff, a partner and member of Debevoise & Plimpton LLP’s Litigation Department, has been described in Chambers USA as “extremely ...

 - Ongoing representation in federal court in Kansas of plaintiff asserting tying bundling and monopolization claims against major distributors of medical supplies.

-- Representation of defendant in federal action in New York on behalf of purchasers of freight forwarding services against domestic and international freight forwarding companies, alleging conspiracy to impose surcharges in violation of Sherman Act.
+- Defendant in federal action in New York regarding purchasers of freight forwarding services against domestic and international freight forwarding companies, alleging conspiracy to impose surcharges in violation of Sherman Act.

-- Securing a landmark settlement on behalf of client Swedish Match in the litigation of antitrust claims against its rival seller of moist snuff in the United States, USST Inc. Under the terms of the settlement, USST Inc. paid $200 million and handed over ownership of its cigar business to Swedish Match.
+- Swedish Match in a landmark settlement of antitrust claims against its rival seller of moist snuff in the United States, USST.
+Under the terms of the settlement, USST paid $200 million and handed over ownership of its cigar business to Swedish Match.

 - Representation of creditors accused of illegal price fixing in negotiating the United Airlines bankruptcy workout.
 The creditors’ defense that the antitrust laws do not apply in the bankruptcy context was upheld by the Seventh Circuit Court of Appeals.